Central Vacuum Systems for Facility Maintenance

-In addition to being handy, central vacuums reduce allergy symptoms and do an excellent job of vacuuming.
+In addition to being handy, central vacuum systems reduce allergy symptoms and do an excellent job of keeping a space clean.
 Because the vacuum canister can be larger than a conventional household vacuum’s, it can do a more powerful job of collecting dust, pollen, dander, and other airborne pollutants without re-circulating those allergens into living spaces the way a conventional, portable vacuum cleaner does.
 And even though central vacuums are larger and more powerful than conventional vacuums, they are quieter because the motor is remote.

 The trick to buying the right central vacuum system for your home is making sure it is sized correctly, not only for the square footage of your house but also for the length of pipe required to service the system.
 The most important rating to look for is “waterlift,” which refers to the system’s sucking power.